RapidNutcracker/ryuu-play/README.md

 * Node.js 8 LTS or higher
 * mysql-5 or sqlite-3

-After clonning the repository, go to the directory `ptcg-server` and edit the `config.js` file.
+After cloning the repository, go to the directory `ptcg-server` and edit the `config.js` file.
 All available options and its default values are defined in the `src/config.ts`.

 1. Firstly install all required dependencies.